Immersion and Study Abroad

 Yining Ding ’22

-Yining Ding, a cognitive studies major with minors in German studies and computer science, traveled to England with her professors and classmates to study European soccer culture.
+Yining Ding, a cognitive studies major, minor in German studies and computer science, and a resident of the German Hall in McTyeire International House, traveled to England with her professors and classmates to study European soccer culture.
 There, she visited several soccer museums and stadiums, including the Liverpool arena, where she witnessed the famous phenomenon of fans singing “You’ll Never Walk Alone.”
 Along with her class, Ding also got to interview hardcore soccer fans, stadium volunteers, and reporters from sports media, in order to hear their personal stories about soccer.

 Taylor Wilson ’17

 During her time at Vanderbilt, Taylor spent a week in Vladimir, Russia, on an alternative spring break trip.
-She also studied in St. Petersburg through the CIEE Russian language program.
+She was a resident of the Russian Hall in McTyeire International House hat Vanderbilt and also studied in St. Petersburg through the CIEE Russian language program.
 After earning her B.A. in Russian at Vanderbilt, she worked as an ESL teacher for two years at The American Home in Vladimir, Russia.
 She is currently an M.A. student at the University of Washington in the department of Slavic Languages and Literatures.

 “The breadth of my education at Vanderbilt stoked my curiosity to learn more about the world at large and encouraged me to live abroad” Taylor says.
 “The connections I made at Vanderbilt helped me find my former job in Vladimir, which pushed me to grow personally as well as linguistically.”